Earls Barton

 Earls Barton is a village and civil parish in Northamptonshire, notable for its Anglo-Saxon church and shoe-making heritage.
-The village is in North Northamptonshire and was previously in the Borough of Wellingborough until 2021.
+The village is in North Northamptonshire and until 2021 in the Borough of Wellingborough.
 At the time of the 2011 census, the population was 5,387.
-Earls Barton is renowned for its remarkable Anglo-Saxon heritage.
+Earls Barton is noted for its Anglo-Saxon heritage.

 History

 The original Anglo-Saxon village was known as Bere-tun, or "a place for growing Barley", and was one of several Spring line settlements constructed along the north bank of the River Nene.
-Immediately prior to 1066, it was held by Bondi the staller, an Anglo-Danish noble, and senior member of Edward the Confessor's household; around 1070, it passed to Waltheof, Earl of Northumbria.
+Immediately prior to 1066, it was held by Bondi the Staller, an Anglo-Danish noble, and senior member of Edward the Confessor's household; around 1070, it passed to Waltheof, Earl of Northumbria.

-In 1070, he married Judith of Lens, niece of William the Conqueror, recorded in the Domesday Book as owner of the land and mill of Buarton(e).
+In 1070, he married Judith of Lens, niece of William the Conqueror, recorded in the Domesday Book of 1086 as owner of the land and mill of Buarton(e).
 He was made Earl of Northampton in 1071; it is thought these links, and those with the Earl of Huntingdon, later gave the village its prefix "Earls".

 In The King's England: Northamptonshire, edited by Arthur Mee, it notes:

 Architectural historian Nikolaus Pevsner disagrees with this assessment, describing it as:

-He goes on to argue that the castle was founded at the time of the Norman conquest of England and its builder ignored the then existing church, leaving it in its bailey, for a later demolition that never happened.
+He goes on to argue that the castle was founded at the time of the Norman Conquest of England in 1066, and its builder ignored the then existing church, leaving it in its bailey for a later demolition that never happened.

 In the 13th century, shoes began to be made from leather bought in nearby Northampton, while the village also had its own tanyard, which remained in operation until 1984.
 During the 14th and 15th centuries, sheep shearing gave way to the manufacture of woollen cloth, which remained a major cottage industry until the shift to the newly industrialised north several centuries later.